gardener/etcd-backup-restore/docs/deployment/getting_started.md

 ### Passing Credentials

 * For `AWS S3`:
    1. The secret file should be provided, and the file path should be made available as an environment variable: `AWS_APPLICATION_CREDENTIALS`.
+AWS S3 supports two alternative authentication options:
+      1. Static credentials: `accessKeyID` and `secretAccessKey` must be set.
+      1. Web Identity Role: `roleARN` and `tokenPath` must be set.
    2. For `S3-compatible providers` such as MinIO, `endpoint`, `s3ForcePathStyle`, `insecureSkipVerify` and `trustedCaCert`, can also be made available in an above file to configure the S3 client to communicate to a non-AWS provider.
    3. To enable Server-Side Encryption using Customer Managed Keys for `S3-compatible providers`, use `sseCustomerKey` and `sseCustomerAlgorithm` in the credentials file above.
 For example, `sseCustomerAlgorithm` could be set to `AES256`, and correspondingly the `sseCustomerKey` is set to a valid AES-256 key.